 What Type of Homeschooling Is Classical Conversations?

-Of course, our Classical Conversations® programs are rooted in the classical model of education.
+Of course, our Classical Conversations programs are rooted in the classical model of education.
 However, we recognize that many other homeschool styles listed here contain valuable techniques, practices, and approaches that can significantly benefit families.
 So, our programs don’t shy away from incorporating these practices, either by being built in naturally or by providing the flexibility for parents to include them if need be.

 For example, our programs provide enough structure to keep families on track toward their goals, a technique characteristic of traditional homeschooling.
 At the same time, however, we leave room for flexibility, so parents have the freedom to customize an education to best suit their child’s needs or interests, similar to unschooling.

 Likewise, we recognize the importance of teaching from a Christ-centered worldview, reading great literature, and seeking opportunities for learning outside the home—all elements shared with Charlotte Mason.
 And our weekly local communities of homeschool families consist of small groups to allow for individual student attention, much like Montessori schools.

-What Is the Best Homeschool Method?
+What Is the Best Homeschool Method for You?

-This will come as no surprise, but Classical Conversations believes that the best homeschool style for families closely aligns with the classical model and is rooted in a Christ-centered worldview.
+This will probably come as no surprise, but Classical Conversations believes that the best homeschool style for families closely aligns with the classical model and is rooted in a Christ-centered worldview.
 But, as stated earlier, drawing on the structure, tactics, and values of other homeschool methods can be hugely beneficial for families.